Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Train and bus operators

-FAQs about the train journey from Antwerp to London
+What do people frequently ask about the train journey from Antwerp to London?

 Want to know more about your journey from Antwerp to London?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.